How to accelerate images on AMP pages

 Does that mean that AMP is dead?

-While AMP is not directly a search engine ranking factor, AMP does speed up pages, and we know that Google loves fast-loading pages.
+While AMP is not directly a search engine ranking factor, AMP does speed up pages on mobile, and we know that Google loves fast-loading pages.
 It is worth noting that when you click onto an AMP page from Google search results, you’ll get snappy pages as Google caches, optimizes and validates AMP pages in its AMP cache.
 This is similar to what we know as a Content Delivery Network (CDN) for AMP pages.

 For news and media businesses, AMP pages are also great for creating visual stories on the web.
 Web stories help content publishers build a mobile-focused format to deliver visually-rich news and information.